 - 1.5 There is a clear emphasis throughout national policy on encouraging early and consistent community involvement.
 The National Planning Policy Framework (NPPF)(2019) encourages front-loading engagement and cooperation with the community so that Local Plans reflect a collective vision and agreed set of priorities, as well as the importance of early community engagement before planning applications are submitted. - 1.6 Specifically for plan-making, The Town and Country Planning (Local Planning) (England) Regulations 2012 sets out the steps for the production of Local Plans and supplementary planning documents.
 It includes who is to be included at each consultation and which documents are available at each stage of the process. - 1.7 Similarly for planning applications, The Town and Country Planning (Development Management Procedure) (England) Order 2015 sets out the procedure to be followed by local planning authorities when processing planning applications: from receipt of the application to the decision being issued and recorded. - 1.8 The Public Sector Equalities Duty (section 149 of the Equalities Act 2010) requires local authorities to have due regard to the need to eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Equality Act 2010.
-The Act also encourages participation in public life or in other activities where the participation by people from protected groups is disproportionately low. - 1.9 If legal requirements alter the participation and engagement requirements for the planning service, any consultation and engagement will be in line with the new legislation until the Statement of Community Involvement is revised.
+The Act also encourages participation in public life or in other activities where the participation by people from protected groups is disproportionately low. - 1.9 The Duty to Cooperate was introduced in 2011 by the Localism Act and places a legal duty on local planning authorities to engage constructively, actively and on an ongoing basis with other duty to cooperate bodies to maximise the effectiveness of Local Plan preparation relating to strategic matters.
+The Duty to cooperate is not a duty to agree but local planning authorities should make every effort to secure the necessary cooperation on strategic cross boundary matters before they submit their Local Plans for examination.
+The duty to cooperate applies to strategic issues which have significant impacts affecting two or more local authority areas.
+The Council's participation in cross-boundary planning with its duty to cooperate partners which include neighbouring authorities, North Yorkshire County Council and the two Local Enterprise Partnerships will be an ongoing process throughout the preparation of the Local Plan.

+1.10 If legal requirements alter the participation and engagement requirements for the planning service, any consultation and engagement will be in line with the new legislation until the Statement of Community Involvement is revised.